mstroeck/fb-chatbot-boilerplate/README.md

     ![Set up your bot's webhook URL](/public/img/documentation-img/webhook_subscription_1.png)

-3. Configure to which of your pages' events the app should subscribe.
-You can subscribe to multiple pages.
+3. Configure to which of your pages' events the app should subscribe to.

     ![Create a new Facebook App](/public/img/documentation-img/webhook_subscription_2.png)

 4. Create a Page Access Token and keep it safe.
-You need to do this for all the pages you subscribed to in step 3.
+Be sure to pick the same page you picked in step three.

     ![Set up a Page Access Token](/public/img/documentation-img/create_access_token.png)

-4. Switch back to Terminal use the following command to trigger your Facebbook app to start sending webhooks.
-Remember to substitute the Page Acces Token you just created for the placeholder <PAGE_ACCESS_TOKEN>.
-Again, do this for all pages you subscribed to.
+4. Switch back to Terminal and use the following command to trigger your Facebbook app to start sending webhooks.
+Remember to use the Page Access Token you just created instead of the placeholder at the end of the request.

     ```
     curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"
+    ```

+### Set the missing config values in your Heroku environment:

+    ```
+    heroku config:set PAGE_ACCESS_TOKEN=your-token-here-please-kthxbye
+    heroku config:set VERIFY_TOKEN=your-verify-here-please-kthxbye
     ```